ctwangwang/Decathlon_Data_Engineer/README.md

 Task 1: Data extraction - Python (Decathlon_task1.ipynb)

-For the first task,
+For the first task, it should just run the ipython notebook cell by cell and will work
 - I used the Decathlon API in https://developers.decathlon.com/sport-places/#code-samples to extract the sport places of every store in the neighbourhood of 2km radius, and save the result to different files in JSON format.

 Task 2A: Data processing (Decathlon_task2A.ipynb)

-For the second task,
+For the second task, it should just run the ipython notebook cell by cell and will work
 - I used store_dim.csv to extract the mapping of store and location, and declare a dictionary "store_mapping" to save the mapping
 - I used the Decathlon API in https://developers.decathlon.com/products/sports/docs to extract the mapping of sport ID and sport Name, and declare a dictionary "sport_id_name_mapping" to save the mapping
 - Declare a Pyspark DataFrame, "df_res" to store the result